unknownMarko/Pairs_Game/README.md

-# Marko's Pairs
+# Marko's Pairs Game
 ![](https://github.com/unknownMarko/Pairs/blob/main/screenshots/screenshot.png)

-Simple Pairs game in browser coded in python.
+Simple Pairs game in browser coded in Python.
 Can be played by two players on the same computer.

 ## Setup venv